Solver#

 Semi-implicit (symplectic Euler) solver for dynamic FEM simulation

-This solver implements a first-order symplectic integration scheme.
+This solver implements a first-order semi-implicit integration scheme.
 Velocities are updated using forces at the current position, then positions are updated using the new velocities.
-This scheme is symplectic (preserves phase space volume) and provides better energy conservation than explicit methods.
+Its core update is symplectic; damping, clamping, constraints, and contact make the complete implemented map non-symplectic.

 The integration follows: